Non-Compete Agreement Template, Free Download 2026

 A key employee or executive is resigning to join a competitor, and you need to review or enforce the non-compete they signed at hire to prevent the immediate transfer of your confidential strategies, client relationships, and institutional knowledge to a direct rival.

-Your company is acquiring another business and wants the selling owners and key personnel to sign non-competes as part of the purchase agreement to protect the goodwill and customer base you are paying for — these sale-of-business non-competes receive broader judicial enforcement than employment non-competes.
+Your company is acquiring another business and wants the selling owners and key personnel to sign non-competes as part of the purchase agreement to protect the goodwill and customer base you are paying for, these sale-of-business non-competes receive broader judicial enforcement than employment non-competes.

-A departing employee has signed an employment agreement with non-compete provisions, but the terms need to be updated, narrowed, or extended as part of a promotion, role change, or severance negotiation to ensure continued enforceability under current state law.
+A departing employee has signed an employment agreement sample document with non-compete provisions, but the terms need to be updated, narrowed, or extended as part of a promotion, role change, or severance negotiation to ensure continued enforceability under current state law.

 What Should a Non-Compete Agreement Include?